-- Google’s HRM: Recruitment, Selection, Retention
+- Google (Alphabet) HRM: Recruitment, Selection, Retention

-- Google’s HRM: Training, Performance Management
+- Google (Alphabet) HRM: Training, Performance Management

-- Google’s HRM: Compensation, Career Development
+- Google (Alphabet) HRM: Compensation, Career Development

-Employee Training at Google
+Employee Training at Google (Alphabet)

 Needs Analysis.
 Google’s HR management uses different types of needs analysis, such as organizational analysis, work analysis, and cost-benefit analysis.
 Organizational analysis identifies new human resource needs based on the firm’s current situation.
-For example, in developing new products and investing in new businesses, Google conducts organizational analysis to determine the corresponding human resource requirements.
+For example, in developing new software products and investing in new businesses, Google conducts organizational analysis to determine the corresponding human resource requirements.
 Work analysis determines the specific requirements to fulfill work tasks.
 Google applies work analysis on new jobs, or when an organizational restructuring has just occurred.
 Cost-benefit analysis determines the practicality of training programs and activities.
-Google’s HRM objective in using this type of analysis is to maximize the benefits achieved through training programs.
+Alphabet’s HRM objective in using this type of analysis is to maximize the benefits achieved through training programs.

 Program Design.
 Google’s HR management uses a combination of the relational model and the results-oriented approach for training program design.
 The relational model focuses on the relationship of the company with employees.
 Google maintains positive internal relations to foster employee participation in creative and innovative processes.
 The results-oriented approach focuses on training outcomes.
 For example, in implementing a training program, Google uses this approach to facilitate employees’ learning.
-Thus, the relational model optimizes relations among employees, while the results-oriented approach ensures that Google’s human resources are effective.
+Thus, the relational model optimizes relations among employees, while the results-oriented approach ensures that the information technology company’s human resources are effective.

 Delivery.
-Google’s human resource management delivers training programs in various ways, such as discussions, simulations and on-the-job training.
+Google’s human resource management delivers training programs in various ways, such as discussions, simulations, and on-the-job training.
 Discussions enable Google to maintain rich communications involving employees.
 With rich communications, training programs also benefit through maximum feedback from the trainees.
 The company uses simulations to facilitate creative responses.
 Simulations empower Google’s employees to understand the details of work tasks, projects, and products.
 The company’s HRM uses on-the-job training to maximize the transfer of knowledge to new hires or interns.
-Many of these interns are absorbed into Google’s organization.
+Many of these interns are absorbed into Alphabet’s organization.

-Google’s Performance Management Practices
+Alphabet’s (Google’s) Performance Management Practices

 Performance Planning.
-Google’s performance planning efforts address different dimensions of its human resource management, including customer service, communication, support for diversity, and problem solving abilities.
+Google’s performance planning efforts address different dimensions of its human resource management, including customer service, communication, support for diversity, and problem-solving abilities.
 Google’s performance appraisal programs also use variables corresponding to these dimensions.
 For example, the company’s HRM evaluates employees’ performance in internal communications and problem-solving activities to decide on performance management approaches.

 Performance Problems.
 Google’s human resource management is usually concerned about performance problems in the areas of quality of work and work behaviors.
 In terms of quality of work, some red flags for HR managers are errors and ineffective work techniques.
 In terms of work behaviors, Google’s HR managers are concerned about negativism, power struggles, and tardiness or delays.